Skip to content

 White to move

-6. If you have initiative avoid exchanges
+6. If you have the initiative avoid exchanges

-This rule may seem to contradict with the previous one.
+This rule may seem to contradict the previous one.
 Let me clarify what it means.
 Even though you should exchange off the key defenders in the opponent’s position, you should avoid unnecessary exchanges since it will only benefit your opponent.
 Fewer pieces mean fewer attacking possibilities and fewer things to worry about.
 That’s not what we should go after.

-In the position below white has significant advantage.
+In the position below white has a significant advantage.
 He is a pawn up and the black king’s side is weak.
 White needs to avoid trading queens and followed by lifting the rook to g3.

 White to move